Custom General Daimos

 John Olson's Custom General Daimos Front

 Another Custom Jumbo Machinder creation made by John Olson of Minot North Dakota.
-John is a long time fan of Japanese Culture Anime, Tokusatsu and of course the related toys including the Jumbo Machinder.
+John is a long time fan of Japanese Culture like Kaiju, Anime, Tokusatsu and of course the related toys including Jumbo Machinder and mecha toys.

 John's custom General Daimos started with a Mattel Daimos then had modifications to the thighs to add missile banks molded from the original Popy mold.
-The left arm has been modified so both arms can bend, then the Mattel Daimos head had its "ears" removed and replaced with larger "ears" also cast from the Popy (the original had a three piece head).
-Several other parts were added (the bridge across the chest, the chest insert which doubles as a sword handle grip, the molded shin spikes and the custom launching fists - note that for this figure instead of the open-grip right hand it's also a closed fist.
+The left arm has been replaced so both arms can bend, then the Mattel Daimos head had its "ears" removed and replaced with larger "ears" also cast from the Popy (the original had a three piece head).
+Several other parts were added (the bridge across the chest, the chest insert which doubles as a sword handle grip, the molded shin spikes and the two custom launching fists - note that for this figure instead of the open-grip right hand it's also a closed fist which is more common on the earlier conversions).
 Finish off with some reproduction swords and a set of stickers and you have a striking figure that's in many ways better than the original Popy, and for a fraction of the price.

 John Olson's Custom General Daimos Back